linuskohler-vass/aem-eds-aniless/README.md

 ## Repository creation hints

 1. Create a new repository based on the `aem-boilerplate` template and add a mountpoint in the `fstab.yaml`
-1. Add the [AEM Code Sync GitHub App](https://github.com/apps/aem-code-sync) to the repository
+2. Add the [AEM Code Sync GitHub App](https://github.com/apps/aem-code-sync) to the repository

 ## Local development
 1. Install the [AEM CLI](https://github.com/adobe/helix-cli): `npm install -g @adobe/aem-cli`
-2Start AEM Proxy: `npm start` (opens your browser at `http://localhost:3000`)
+2. Start AEM Proxy: `npm start` (opens your browser at `http://localhost:3000`)

 ## Prerequisites